Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 • Limited bullbar space

-Single row light bars are generally easier to integrate cleanly without interfering with sensors or airflow.
+Single row light bars are generally easier to integrate cleanly without interfering with sensors or airflow, making them popular in modern 4WD accessories Australia builds.

 Legal and Safety Considerations in Australia